kethzigilbert/ud036_StarterCode/README.md

 # ud036_StarterCode
-Source code for a Movie Trailer website. in Order for the website to be diplayed run the entertainment.py python  file.
+Source code for a Movie Trailer website.

+In Order to run this code;
+Run the entertainment.py python file which will in turn call the open_movies_page() function from the fresh_tomatoes.py file which will display the website